LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 Setting up the tool
 *******************

-Before the Data Extractor tool will function, it needs to be installed and configured.
-It is essential that the configuration is carried out first. there are some differences between the setup for MapInfo and ArcGIS, which are made clear below.
+Before the DataExtractor tool will function, it needs to be installed and configured.
+It is essential that the configuration is carried out first.
+There are some differences between the setup for MapInfo and ArcGIS, which are made clear below.

 .. index::
 	single: Configuring the tool